Your Trusted Truck Accident Attorneys in Atlanta, Georgia

 Vehicle Inspections and Maintenance

 Routine inspections of critical components like brakes, steering, and tires are required to keep trucks roadworthy.
-Drivers must also ensure cargo is properly secured to prevent dangerous shifting during transit.
+Drivers must also ensure that cargo is properly secured to prevent dangerous shifting during transit.

 Licensing and Health Requirements